Bira/octopus-carnival/_drafts/wir-mm-4e-traits-appendix.md

 ---

 Before I close the curtain on this Let's Read, there's one more thing to discuss.
-It's not something a lot of people remember today, and I even had forgotten it was there at all.
+I had forgotten it was there at all!
 Back when the Monster Manual had just been published, though, I remember thinking it was a big deal.

 We've been talking about the animal appendix on the Monster Vault, but the Monster Manual also has an appendix.
 This one is filled with stats for using